hristoast/sweetpotato/README.md

 It was created as a way to simplify managing a Minecraft server by providing a simple wrapper for common tasks.
 It knows what your world is and where its files are via command-line options, values set in a configuration file, or a mixture of both!

+## Installation

+Installation is simple: git clone this repo to wherever you want it, then create a symbolic link to wherever you want it.

+    $ ln -s $HOME/src/sweetpotato/sweetpotato.py $HOME/bin/sweetpotato

+## Issues

+I am sure there may be actual bugs and unintended problems in here, but this section is for known issues relating to design decisions.
+Things that happen, things we can or can't do - things like that.

+  * `sweetpotato` is very careful in may ways, but it will not keep your settings straight for you.
+Meaning, you must take care to ensure the directories you configure for backups, servers, and so forth are where you really want these things to be.

+  * At present we have no way of validating the screen you have chosen.
+This means that if you have two servers running on the same machine, and you give them both the same screen name, `sweetpotato` is not going to be able to do anything about it!

 ## Usage
 ----